ahmadelgamal/ucb-my-food-choices/README.md

 ## Patent and Commercial Rights

 This project is not protected by any patents.
 The contributors do not claim any commercial rights from the reproduction of the code, nor do they claim any rights for the use of the idea or method of the app.

-## Features

-1. Food favorites
-1. Food preferences, such as:
-   1. pasta or rice
-   1. french fries or mashed potatoes
-   1. shakes or ice cream
-1. Food dislikes
-1. Dietary restrictions, such as:
-   1. Allergies
-   1. Medical
-   1. Religious
-   1. Vegetarian/Vegan
-   1. Weight Management
-   1. Workout
-   1. Other
-1. Multiple profiles per user account
-1. "Share profile" for event(s)

-## UCB Extension

-This app is group 1's project 2 at the University of California, Berkeley (UCB), extension's coding bootcamp (online-blended).